geomagpy/MARTAS/README.md

  - upload is not performed and stops already at first input.
 The log file contains "DEALING with ...", "file upload app finished", "SUCCESS"
 Solution:
  - this error is typically related to an empty memory file

+### 6.9 filter

+Use the filter application to smooth and resample data sets.
+The methods uses the MagPy filter mathod and allows for the application of all included filter methods (https://github.com/geomagpy/magpy/tree/develop?tab=readme-ov-file#5-timeseries-methods).

 ### 6.10 gamma